gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Programmatically create the functional source set prior to adding the matching component.

+### Open issues

+- Only do this if no source sets have been explicitly attached to the component.

 ## Story: Build different variants of a native component

 This story adds initial support for building multiple variants of a native component.
 For each variant of a component, a binary of the appropriate type is defined.